MiraReisinger/NLP_assignment2_group4/README.md

 `requirements.txt` The [requirements.txt](https://github.com/MiraReisinger/NLP_assignment2_group4/blob/main/requirements.txt) shows the versions of the packages that are needed to run the scripts.
 For spaCy we strongly recommend using the version stated or at least a very similar one as newer versions created issues with the custom tokenizer.

 ## Results
+The following screenshots provide an overview of the evaluation results of part 1:
 ![all_labels](https://user-images.githubusercontent.com/67761190/157860569-1a098e24-aac1-4c5e-a9a0-3a5897a007ce.jpeg)
 ![results](https://user-images.githubusercontent.com/67761190/157860740-a4c195f3-c934-4f9b-b6e5-24e21d8b8caa.jpeg)